 The first day, one of the drivers was taken by the instructors.
 No one singled him out as a driver so he was processed as the rest.
 When it came his turn for interrogation, it was noticed that he had released himself (urinated).
 Doug quickly looked at the name tag, which identified him as a driver.
 He was quickly taken out of scenario and debriefed by Don.
 I can only imagine his fear as he thought it was real.

 During the second day, the vehicles entered the Black Mountain compound.
-At the time of the take down and all the participants were removed from the vehicles, the last vehicle made a run.
+At the time of the take down after all the participants were removed from the vehicles, the last vehicle made a run.
 Again, driver not informed.
 He immediately backed out of the compound and raced back to Petionville.
 Fearing that our next visitors would be the Haitian National Police, we started contingency planning.
 We did eventually find the driver and were able to calm him…but he took more convincing.

 Finally, on the third day, one of the participants decided to get adventurous.
 Faking a need to go to the toilet, his restraints were removed.
 At this time, he immediately made a swing for our big gorilla, Andries.
 Now, both men were even both in size and stature, so this was going to be interesting.
 Next to a retaining wall, surely one would fall the 2-meter height.
 Luckily, Andries had other instructors for support.
 It took 4 of us, including Andries to take this man down.